We Need To Talk About Sardines

 Where To Buy Them:

 If you want to feel like a character in a Nancy Meyers movie, you can always have a chat with your local fishmonger about what’s available and how it can be eaten.
 But there are also seafood markets online that can ship to you for relatively low cost.
 And, of course, there are loads of tinned options at any nearby market.
 While a lot of canned fish might not come whole, there’s still plenty of nutrition to be had.
-We’ve heard good things about the following, which you can also order online.
+We’ve heard good things about the following, which THIS ONE, which has less sodium and you can order online.

 This article is for informational purposes only.
 It is not intended to be used in place of professional advice, medical treatment, or professional care in any way.
 This article is not intended to be and should not be a substitute for professional care, advice or treatment.
 Please consult with your physician or healthcare provider before changing any health regimen.
 This article is not intended to diagnose, treat, or prevent disease of any kind.
 Read our Terms & Conditions and Privacy Policy.